njordhov/droidbox/README.md

 Version: Preview

-Follow these steps and you're good to go with a Clojure Android app development sandbox on VirtualBox.
+Follow these steps and you're good to go with a canonical Clojure Android app development sandbox on VirtualBox.

 ## Prerequisites